This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 My third dog is 1 years old and is in guide dog training (actually he’s technically not my dog he belongs to the guide dog school).

-Update #1: I’m amazed how long I’ve been writing to this blog.
+UPDATE #1: I’m amazed how long I’ve been writing to this blog.
 My two dogs are now seniors at 11 and 13 years old!
 I’ve been fortunate that neither has yet to experience canine vestibular disease, but they are slowing down and not walking as gracefully as they once did.
-I was lucky enough to stumble across and demo the Gingerlead (affiliate link) at conference recently and think it may be helpful if your dog is experiencing vestibular disease.
+As I mentioned earlier the Gingerlead is something that would be very helpful if your dog is experiencing vestibular disease.